Siovet/music2.0/README.md

 Tutorial has been uploaded on YouTube <img src="https://www.youtube.com/about/static/svgs/icons/brand-resources/YouTube_icon_full-color.svg?cache=f2ec7a5" width="30px"> Watch it by clicking [here](https://youtu.be/DQXuTaYa31I)

 ## 📝 [Support Server](https://discord.gg/a9SHDpD)
 Got any error or any problem with the code?
-Join this server and ask your question instead of creating issues unless its a code bug. https://discord.gg/a9SHDpD
+Join this server and ask your question instead of creating issues u

 ## 📸 Screenshots